isnowfy/ranklogistic/README.md

-# Ranklogistics
+# Ranklogistic

-This project is implemented to do the pairwise learning to rank with logistics regression like ranksvm.
+This project is implemented to do the pairwise learning to rank with logistic regression like ranksvm.

-## Logistics Regression
+## logistic Regression

 ### Format